 After a heart attack, acute pericarditis develops during the first day or two in 10 to 15% of people and after about 10 days to 2 months in 1 to 3% (subacute pericarditis).
 Subacute pericarditis is caused by the same disorders that cause acute pericarditis.

-Usually acute pericarditis causes fever and sharp chest pain, which often extends to the left shoulder and sometimes down the left arm.
+Usually acute pericarditis causes sharp chest pain, which often extends to the left shoulder and sometimes down the left arm.
 The pain may be similar to that of a heart attack, except that it tends to be made worse by lying down, swallowing food, coughing, or even deep breathing.
 The accumulating fluid or blood in the pericardial space puts pressure on the heart, interfering with its ability to pump blood.
-If the pressure is too high, cardiac tamponade—a potentially fatal condition—may occur.
+If the pressure is too high, cardiac tamponade Cardiac Tamponade Cardiac tamponade is pressure on the heart by blood or fluid that accumulates in the two-layered sac around the heart (pericardium).
+This disorder interferes with the heart's ability to pump... read more —a potentially fatal condition—may occur.
 Sometimes acute pericarditis does not cause any symptoms.

 Pericarditis due to tuberculosis begins insidiously, sometimes without obvious symptoms of infection.
 It may cause fever and symptoms of heart failure, such as weakness, fatigue, and difficulty breathing.
 Cardiac tamponade may occur.